Auckland Council's

 Having a clear plan of Auckland Council's spend on infrastructure, community facilities, transport, environmental, cultural, economic and social programmes also enables the council to work with central government on how, when and what they will contribute to Auckland's development.

 The Infrastructure Strategy requires Auckland Council to identify issues facing our infrastructure over the coming 30-plus years.
-We are also required to project funding requirements over this period to support our communities and to achieve the outcomes of the Auckland Plan 2050.
+We are also required to project funding requirements over this period to support our communities and respond to long-term challenges.

-The funding projection helps the council and our communities to understand the long-term investment that infrastructure requires, and the long-term impacts of this investment.
+The funding projection helps the council and our communities to understand the long-term investment that infrastructure requires and respond to long-term challenges.

 Prudent financing